EvictionLab/eviction-lab-website/content/help-faq/page-content/how-many-eviction-judgments-are-issued-each-year.md

 weight: "142.8"
 faqid: how-many-eviction-judgments
 ---
 Data quality for eviction judgments is quite low, and so we are not able to offer national estimates of eviction judgments.
-Using our proprietary data, we can observe eviction judgments in some states.
+Using our original data, we can observe eviction judgments in some states.
 The table below presents annual figures, but they should be interpreted with caution.

 <table class="table-responsive">
 <thead><tr><th title="Field #1">Year</th>